hpc2n/intro-linux/docs/linux.md

 ## Source and binary packages

-A ‘binary’ file isn’t composed of regular text, but rather is made up of computer code.
-In many cases, binary files on Linux are executable, much like Windows .exe files.
-In other words, they can be run in order to perform some task or functionality.

-A package in Linux refers to an archive that contains the files necessary for the execution or installation of a program.
-Software on Linux is usually distributed as packages and there are two types of packages available to the users: source and binary packages.

-Source packages contain the source code of a program that a user has to manually compile and install to run the software.
-A binary package, on the other hand, contains prebuilt and pre-compiled executables for the software.
+- Source packages: these contain the source code of a program: A user must manually compile and install it to run the software.
+- Binary packages: these contain prebuilt and pre-compiled executables for the software.

 ## Repositories

-Software repositories are remote servers that store a collection of packages along with the related metadata.
-Every Linux distro either has its own set of repositories or uses repositories of its parent distro to provide software to the users.
+Collections of packages and their metadata can be found in **software repositories** on remote servers.
+Most Linux distros has their own set of repositories or else they use the repositories of their parent distro.

 ## Open Source